-The Cheltenham Badlands is a landscape of rolling red hills made up of highly eroded and exposed Queenston Shale.
+The Cheltenham Badlands is a landscape of rolling red rock made up of highly eroded and exposed Queenston Shale.
 Resulting from poor farming practices by settlers in the 1930s, the red hills were slowly revealed as the elements wore away the vegetation over the years.
 The bright red color is due to a high concentration of iron oxide, while the greenish streaks are a result of groundwater oxidizing the red rock.

-While physical access onto the Cheltenham Badlands is no longer possible (foot traffic accounts for up to 10% of its annual sediment loss and shale erosion), you can still view them from the many boardwalks and trails surrounding the area.
+While physical access onto the Cheltenham Badlands is no longer possible (foot traffic accounts for up to 10% of its annual sediment loss and shale erosion), you can still view them from boardwalks and trails surrounding the area.
 The exposed geological processes displayed by the Badlands makes it a popular educational site for geology enthusiasts and tourists alike.

 For up-to-date information and details on the Cheltenham Badlands, we recommend that you visit its website.
 To learn more about the Cheltenham Badlands or find other places to explore nearby, keep on reading to see what Destination Ontario has in store for you.